rama810/de_train/README.md

 ## What is mod this about?

 <p align=justify>
 This mod is focused on production and transportation, also units.
 And the main reason (also the main thing) about this mod is the trains.
 I'm planning on creating pylon-like thing that has cables for the train to move on.
-But it's going to be on the low-priority since 6.0 hasn't released and I need to learn about JavaScript more. </p>
+But it's going to be on the low-priority since 6.0 hasn't released and I need to learn about JavaScript more.
+See Discord server for mod updates and something more, I guess. </p>

 ## Note